 As programmes continue, children will be better able to engage in learning and demonstrate readiness for school.
 This will lead to long-term gains in educational achievement and increased employment.

-In 2018, Barnardos will establish a new Family Resource Centre (FRC) in Finglas West.
+In 2018, Barnardos established a new Family Resource Centre (FRC) in Finglas West.

-The FRC will adopt a strong community development approach to working with children and their families by integrating a participative approach to all the work.
+The FRC adopts a strong community development approach to working with children and their families by integrating a participative approach to all the work.
+We currently do not have a premises and are operating the services on an outreach basis.